intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 git submodule update --init --recursive

 # Build an image with the provided Dockerfile by compiling Intel® Extension for PyTorch\* from source
+# To have a custom ssh server port for multi-nodes run, please add --build-arg PORT_SSH=<CUSTOM_PORT> ex: 2345, otherwise use the default 22 SSH port
-DOCKER_BUILDKIT=1 docker build -f examples/cpu/inference/python/llm/Dockerfile --build-arg COMPILE=ON -t ipex-llm:main .
+DOCKER_BUILDKIT=1 docker build -f examples/cpu/inference/python/llm/Dockerfile --build-arg COMPILE=ON --build-arg PORT_SSH=2345 -t ipex-llm:main .

 # Run the container with command below
 docker run --rm -it --privileged ipex-llm:main bash